mishoptera/inat/README.md

-# inat
+# iNaturalist data exploration
-This is to allow for individual species pattern exploration on the iNaturalist platform.
+This repository sets up an initial generic framework for exploring iNaturalist observations on a species by species basis in major US cities.

+## Why?

+## The Data

+## The Analyses